vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 make their measurements from the Vernal equinox in Revati, there existed a system in which the year commenced with the winter solstice in the month of Magha and the Vernal equinox was in the last quarter of Bharani or the beginning of the Krittikas.
-The Vedanga- Jyotish, the old- est astronomical work in Sanskrit, gives the follow- ing positions of the solstice and the equinoxes : —
+The Vedanga- Jyotish, the old###est astronomical work in Sanskrit, gives the follow###ing positions of the solstice and the equinoxes : —

 - (i) The winter solstice in the beginning of Shravishtha (divisional).
 - (2) The Vernal equinox in 10° of Bharani.